ehmicky/string-byte-length/README.md

 ["code units"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/length#description)).

 This library computes the number of bytes when the string is serialized to UTF-8, for example in a file or network request.
-Those are different since UTF-8 characters can be 1 to 4 bytes long.
+This is different since UTF-8 characters can be 1 to 4 bytes long.

 ## Buffer.byteLength()